The Walter Mangold Trust Fund Study Abroad Scholarships

 These study abroad scholarships are generous travel awards offered to language students currently attending university in Victoria,

-who are approved by their university for either an exchange or study abroad placement overseas in 2020 to enrol in an accredited study program for at least one semester (12 weeks
+who are approved by their university for either an exchange or study abroad placement overseas, that will enrol in an accredited study program for at least one semester (12 weeks

 Students who have reached second or third year proficiency in a contemporary language including Arabic, Chinese, Hebrew, Indonesian, Japanese, Korean, French, German, Italian, Russian, Spanish, and Portuguese, are invited to apply.